|01797 222 173|

 Friday 7 pm followed by Adoration & Benediction

 The Roman Catholic parish of Rye (which includes Rye Harbour) was re-constituted in 1900 with the opening of a tiny neo-Gothic church dedicated to St Walburga, a real "locals" church.

-In 1910 the parish was handed over to the care of Franciscan friars, and by 1926 the congregation had outgrown St Walburga's.
-Commissioned to designed a bigger church, the architect John Bernard Mendham, who had been brought up in Buenos Aires and was familiar with Spanish colonial architecture and mission churches, pulled out his masterpiece.
+In 1910 the parish was handed over to the care of Franciscan friars," The Greyfriars", and by 1926 the congregation had outgrown St Walburga's.
+Commissioned to design a bigger church, the architect John Bernard Mendham, who had been brought up in Buenos Aires and was familiar with Spanish colonial architecture and mission churches, pulled out his masterpiece.
 He built a number of other places of worship in Sussex, and was buried in Hastings when he died in 1951 while working on the re-building of Coventry cathedral; but nothing matches the quality of St Anthony of Padua's.
 Visiting architects have applauded it as a classic example of the correct - and restrained - use of decoration.
 It is believed to be the only Spanish-Romanesque church in Britain.
 The astonishing thing is that it perfectly matches the surrounding native English architecture.
-Opened in 1930, it was the first church built in England by friars of the Conventual branch of the Franciscan order (officially the "Order of the Friars Minor") since the days of Henry VIII.
+Opened in 1930, it was the first church built in England by friars of the Conventual branch of the Franciscan order (officially the "Order Friars Minor Conventual") since the days of Henry VIII.

 Many items were transferred to St Anthony's church from St Walburga's.
 These include stained glass windows, and the memorial to those who died in the world wars.
 The magnificent rood cross was a gift of the writer Radclyffe Hall; the donor of the Stations of the Cross preferred to remain anonymous.